Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V
 - **Duration**: Instantaneous
 Requires a noble title.
 You call out a command that echoes with the STR of ages.
 Each creature of your choice within range must make a WIS Save.
-On a failure, the creature’s initiative is reduced by 5, to a minimum of 0.
+On a failure, the creature's initiative is reduced by 5, to a minimum of 0.
 - **Classes**: Bard, Sorcerer
 *(Source: CS)*